How to Hire The Highest Quality, Most Affordable Freelance Writers On The Internet

-And it will take almost two years (a 15-month content calendar plus a 6-month maturation time) for all of your published content to fully mature.
+A 15-month content calendar plus a 6-month maturation time means it will take your content nearly two years to fully mature.

 A two-year timeline to turn organic search into a viable acquisition channel might be OK for some brands, but ambitious brands that want to crush search and generate massive audiences don’t have time to wait two years to do it.

 Instead of publishing 6.7 pieces of content per month for 15 months, they publish their 15-month content calendar in six months.